King's Quest I: Gameplay

-King's Quest features interactive graphics that were an enormous leap over the mostly static rooms of previous graphical interactive fiction.
+King's Quest features interactive graphics that were a leap over the mostly static rooms of previous graphical interactive fiction.
 Earlier typical adventure games present the player a pre-drawn scene, accompanied by a text description.
-The player's interaction consists entirely of typing commands into the game's parser, then reading the parser's response, because the on-screen graphics rarely change except when the player moves to a new location.
+In these games, the player's interaction consists entirely of typing commands into the game's parser, then reading the parser's response, because the on-screen graphics rarely change except when the player moves to a new location.

 King's Quest is the first adventure game to integrate graphical animation into the player's view of the game world.
 This shifts the focus away from the static scenery, to the player's character, which is animated on-screen.
 Animation sequences are in most player interactions reachable through the normal course of exploration.
 For example, animation sequences show Graham picking up objects from the ground, opening doors, and wading through water.
 Depth perspective is simulated; Graham can walk behind objects, causing his character to be hidden from view, or walk in front of them, obscuring the object.
 This attention to graphical animation, commonplace in action games, earned King's Quest the distinction as the first "3D-animated" adventure game.

 The original version of the game relies primarily on textual input as its interface.
 As the player uses the keyboard to explore the game world, the on-screen character, Graham, is animated walking to the chosen destination.
 The fantasy world of Daventry consists of an 8×6 cyclic array of screens (or rooms) that make up the outdoor world in which the player can navigate freely, plus about 30 additional screens for indoor, sky, and underground places.

 King's Quest's innovation includes 16-color graphics for the IBM PC platform.
 The game uses the PCjr and Tandy 1000's Video Gate Array and enhanced sound, and Color Graphics Adapter (CGA) computers can display 16-color graphics with artifact colors on a composite color monitor or television.
-Selecting RGB mode at the title screen instead results in the usual 320×200 CGA graphics mode, limited to 4 colors.
+Selecting RGBI mode at the title screen instead results in the usual 320×200 CGA graphics mode, limited to 4 colors.
 In this mode, dithering simulates extra colors.
 Like previous static-screen Sierra adventures, King's Quest uses vector graphics rather than pre-rendered bitmaps, which would take far too much disk space.
 Each screen is drawn line-by-line and painted in.
 This technique is in all Sierra adventure games up to King's Quest V.

 Plot

 King's Quest

 In the original version for the IBM PCjr, the story is simple.
 The Kingdom of Daventry is suffering from recent disasters and hardship.
-King Edward calls his bravest knight, Sir Grahame, to his throne, and tells him he has heard of three legendary treasures hidden throughout the land that would end Daventry's troubles.
+King Edward calls his bravest knight, Sir Grahame, to his throne and tells him he has heard of three legendary treasures hidden throughout the land that would end Daventry's troubles.
 If Grahame succeeds, he will become king.
 In later releases, the knight's name was changed to Graham.